DubScrubs/Dubhacks22/README.md

 # Touch grass
-A way to create less
+A way to go out to explore and meet others.

 ## Inspiration